-If you’re in a meeting and an employee of yours comes up with a great idea, actually telling them that it’s great will not only boost their morale, and that of team’s, but it will also foster a very positive and open environment.
+If you’re in a meeting and an employee of yours comes up with a great idea, actually telling them that it’s great will not only boost their morale, and that of the team’s, but it will also foster a very positive and open environment.
 It may even prompt more people to share their ideas with the team.

 4. “Can I help?”

 There are hundreds of differences between a leader and a boss.
 One that I think is very important is the idea that the leader should be involved with tasks that the team is doing and vice versa.
 If the team is struggling to meet a deadline or having trouble with a certain client, a good boss gets his hands dirty and helps them out.
 Not only does this ease a bit of stress off the employees, but it also improves relationships between the boss and the rest of the workforce.

 5. “You’ll do great”

 Showing that you have a little faith in your team can boost morale tenfold.
 If there’s an important pitch or project that’s coming up, show your confidence in the team by telling them you believe in them.
 You might think it goes without saying, but people are bound to doubt themselves sooner or later and sometimes all they need to pick them back up is a little encouragement from above.